 The financial implications are contained throughout the report.
-The main purpose being to formulate the initial budget proposals for both revenue and capital budgets and medium term financial plan covering the years 2021/22 to 2024/25.
+The main purpose being to approve the final budget proposals for both revenue and capital budgets and medium term financial plan covering the years 2021/22 to 2024/25.

 Martin Flitcroft - Chief Finance Officer